Dominic Murgido

 Berks Chapter, Reading, PA

-4th Tuesday of the month at 6 PM
+4th Tuesday of the month at 6 PM January thru October and the 3rd Tuesday of the month at 6 PM November and December

 Exeter Community Library